sampsyo/home/_drafts/apply.md

 [Ithaca, New York][ithaca] is a fantastic place to live.
 The natural beauty is stunning, the progressive culture and politics are renowned, local food is abundant, and the traffic is nonexistent.
-Questionable research outfits regularly rank Ithaca as stuff like ["the smartest city in America"][sm] and ["the best college town in America."][ct]
+Admittedly questionable research outfits regularly rank bestow titles like ["the smartest city in America"][sm] and ["the best college town in America"][ct] on Ithaca.

 Oh, and [we're in New York City][tech] too.